 5 Common Recession Fears and How to Cope

-The first step is overcoming the fear itself.
-While it’s normal to be worried about a recession — how long it might last, how dire the consequences might be — the truth is that the financial world is cyclical.
-This recession will end, as others have ended, and a bull market will follow.
+The first step to handling that anxiety is overcoming the fear itself.
+While it’s normal to be worried about a recession — how long it might last, how dire the consequences might be — the truth is that the economy is cyclical.
+It expands and contracts, and recessions are a natural part of the order.

 5 Common Recession Fears